thrubovc/nginx_proxy_ansible/README.md

-# Ansible playbook for an Nginx forward proxy
+# Ansible playbook for an Nginx reverse proxy

-this is an ansible playbook that installs Nginx and configures it as a forward proxy with TLS offloading.
+this is an ansible playbook that installs Nginx and configures it as a reverse proxy with TLS offloading.

 The TLS certificate is created and automatically refreshed by certbot, which authenticates my server against Cloudflare, which is managing my domain.<br>
 This authentication can be done against many other providers like Digitalocean, etc.